rwinch/spring-websocket-portfolio/README.md

+# NOTE

+This fork demonstrates Spring Security's and Spring Session's WebSocket integration.

+* The user `fabrice` can only read data
+* the user `paulson` can perform trades

 ## Overview

 A sample demonstrating capabilities in the Spring Framework to build WebSocket-style messaging applications.
 The application uses [STOMP](http://stomp.github.io/) (over WebSocket) for messaging between browsers and server and [SockJS](https://github.com/sockjs/sockjs-protocol) for WebSocket fallback options.